jonjamz/reactive-object/README.md

 This means that once you establish the initial properties in the object, there's no need to call a setter or an update method on the properties again.
 You can set them as you would any normal JS object, and Deps will be triggered.
-These objects can be easily used within Meteor.
+These objects can be easily used within Meteor, up to and including version 0.8.

 ## Install